 Accounting project management software is arguably the most critical component to managing your firm.
 You can accurately track progress, communicate, and meet deadlines for multiple projects when you have the right system in place.
 Additionally, you’ll see what works best and what needs to be adjusted to improve workflow.

-You’ll need software specifically designed for accounting firms so that you can access templates and tools that will work for you.
+You’ll need accounting software for small businesses specifically designed for accounting firms so that you can access templates and tools that will work for you.
 In addition, the right program will be able to continuously update as the data regulations and tax laws change.
 So you will never worry about being non-compliant.

 Measure Time and Difficulty